 ECO is an abbreviated version of the standard intern teaching path.
 Similar to the intern teaching option, you serve as a paid teacher-of-record.
 This online teacher credentialing program is designed for experienced classroom teachers who have not yet earned a preliminary teaching credential.
 Admission to the ECO program is contingent upon the successful completion of assessment exams designated by the California Commission on Teacher Credentialing (CTC).
 Learn more about the Early Completion Intern Teaching Option.

 All teacher credentialing programs receive English Learner authorization embedded within the credential program.

-Ready to start a preparation program to become an education specialist or teacher?
-Alliant University is here to help.
-Contact our school today to find out which course is right for you.
+Are you ready to start a preparation program to become an education specialist or teacher?
+CSOE at Alliant is here to help.
+Contact us today to find out which course is right for you.

 Links and Downloads

 Find the Program That’s Right for You

 By using our Teacher Preparation Program Finder and answering a few questions, you’ll be guided towards the best teaching credential or certificate program for you.

 What is the career outlook for graduates of the Preliminary Single-Subject Teaching Credential program?

 The career prospects for those wishing to become a teacher are strong as the nation’s population continues to rise at a relatively steady rate.
 The growth rates of 4% for high-school education, 4% for middle-school education, and 4% for elementary education represent a job pool of over 3,000,000 positions in the U.S. today, with another 200,000 added between now and 2029 and an exceptionally large workforce for our graduates of the Preliminary Single-Subject Teaching Credential program to enter in to.